Taegost/Palworld-docker/README.md

 This section contains information related to creating forked repos for specific games.
 This section should be removed after all the steps have been taken.

+## GitHub Action changes
+1. Update the .github/workflows/docker-publish.yml to use the correct image name

 ## Dockerfile Changes
 1. Update the following environment variables:
     - STEAM_APPID